2026 IMSA VP Racing SportsCar Challenge: Classes

+A new class, BMW M2 Challenge (BMC), was announced, but did not receive entries at any of their scheduled events.

 Calendar

 The provisional schedule was released on September 16, 2025, at IMSA's annual State of the Sport Address, featuring sixteen rounds split across ten race weekends, which will be made up of 6 Sprint and 4 Endurance rounds.
 All ten events had confirmed dates.